shlomo-berkovsky/shlomo-berkovsky.github.io/_pages/publications.md

     <li>Y. Ben-Asher, S. Berkovsky, A. Tammam, E. Shmueli, "Using a J2EE Cluster for Parallel Computation of Join Queries in Distributed Databases", Int.
 Symposium on Parallel and Distributed Computing (ISPDC), pp. 58-63, 2004 <a href="https://shlomo-berkovsky.github.io/files/pdf/ISPDC04.pdf" target="_blank">[PDF]</a></li>
   </ul>
 </details>

-* (mid-2026) I asked ChatGPT to synthesise and summarise my papers and it produced <a href="https://shlomo-berkovsky.github.io/files/pdf/ISPDC04.pdf" target="_blank">this essay</a>.
-Slightly biased but fair grouping and overview.